- Home

 - The Materials section is for the Raw Materials that are used in production (e.g. ink, plates).

-- Click Material (button) next to Add.
+- Click Materials (button) next to Add.

 - A popup is shown with a list Materials.